Last Updated on March 2, 2025 by SampleBoard

 Whitworth Locke hotel, Manchester, England

-The biggest new challenge for the hospitality industry is how to become more sustainable.
+The most significant new challenge for the hospitality industry is becoming more sustainable.

-From using eco-friendly materials, cleaning products, reducing the amount of trash, and all the way to some small, yet brilliant solutions such as opting for branded reusable bottles, coming up with sustainable practices is becoming increasingly important.
+From using eco-friendly materials, cleaning products, reducing the amount of trash, and some small yet brilliant solutions such as opting for branded reusable bottles, sustainable practices are becoming increasingly important.

 The Hoxton, East London